Home

 Clay

 As mentioned, clay was the original material used on the original chimineas.
 That may be because the original makers didn't have the option of cast iron or cast aluminum - but I speculate.
-What are the advantages of clay?
+What are the advantages of clay units?
 Well, they are pretty, and each one has some unique characteristics.
 They are easy to paint, although the paint does fade over time.
 But then you can re-paint it, so it can start re-fading.
 Some say the appearance improves with use - that the character of an individual piece grows.
 Clay units can break if mishandled.
 The clay should be sealed when new and re-sealed every 3 to 4 months, so be aware of the maintenance requirements.
 The first few fires should be kept small so that the clay can become seasoned.
-While in use, a clay chiminea will not get as hot to the touch as its metal counterpart.
+While in use, clay will not get as hot to the touch as its metal counterpart.
 Either one gets hot enough to burn you, so be cautious.

 Metal